andfanilo/lyon2/docs/mlops.md

 ### e.
 Adding the User Interface layer with Streamlit

-!!! warning "Challenge - Building our first Dockerized Fullstack web service"
+!!! note "Building a Streamlit UI connected to the API"
+    - Make sure your docker-compose FastAPI + MongoDB cluster from the previous section is running.
-    - Build a [local Streamlit](https://docs.streamlit.io/) _(or Gradio or Dash or Shiny or whatever)_ app in `client/app.py` with a text input to write down a fruit and a button to request the `http://server:8000/add/<fruit>`.
+    - Build a local [Streamlit](https://docs.streamlit.io/) _(or Gradio or Dash or Shiny or whatever)_ app in `client/app.py` with a text input to write down a fruit and a button to request the `http://server:8000/add/<fruit>`.
-        - To run a Streamlit app, `streamlit run app.py`
+        - The command to run a Streamlit app from your conda environment is `streamlit run app.py`
         - Here is some code to put in `client/app.py` to react to a button click:

     ```python